greghunt/tailpress/README.txt

 == Known Issues ==

-The non-desktop preview modes in the block editor utilize an iframe and therefore your Tailwind styles won't be visible here.
+The non-desktop preview modes in the block editor utilize an iframe and [don't load assets properly](https://github.com/WordPress/gutenberg/issues/38673).
+Therefore your Tailwind styles won't be visible here.

 == Changelog ==